A Gothic Sims Webcomic

 by Ravencry Studios

 The webcomic frequently crosses the line over into parody, doesn’t pretend that the world it depicts is anything other than that created for The Sims 2, and sometimes even breaks the fourth wall.
 Replete with pop culture references and ridiculous spoofs, it pays homage to many artistic creations frequently lampooned and even borrowed from by numerous creators.
 No copyright infringement is intended.
 The Sims franchise is the sole property of Electronic Arts, Inc., as are any and all characters depicted herein not created by us.
+We also use a lot of custom content in our game such as hairstyles, clothing, skintones, home decor, etc. which were created by modders in the Sims community and they of course retain all rights to their work.
+Most of these items can still be found at Mod The Sims.

 Posts to this blog are meant to be read in chronological order starting from the oldest, numbered 000000, and continuing up to the latest.
 Each post is categorized according to its relevance to principal characters so that readers can follow the storyline of a specific character if they choose to.
 This sometimes results in an entire scene being added to the category belonging to a character who does not physically appear in the scene, due to the events depicted having significant relevance to the character’s story arc, even if that may not become apparent until later.
+You can also find specific scenes and/or storylines using our handy Index Page.